Ircama/ELM327-emulator/README.md

 - `'ResponseHeader'`: run a function and returns a header to the response (a [lambda function](https://docs.python.org/3/reference/expressions.html#lambda) can be used)
 - `'Response'`: returned data; can be a string, or a list/tuple of strings; if more strings are included, the emulator randomly select one of them each time
 - `'Action'`: can be set to 'skip' in order to skip the processing of the PID
-- `'Header'`: if set, process the command only if the corresponding header matches
+- `'Header'`: if set, process the command only if the corresponding header (CAN ID) matches
 - `'Priority'=number`: when set, the key has higher priority than the default (highest number = 1, lowest = 10 = default)
 - `'Task'`: if set, the related header/request activates a specific task referring to an installed plugin.
 All *Response* tags are ignored.